THX: Lucasfilm era, 1983–2002

+Creative Technology era, 2002–2016

 THX separated from Lucasfilm and became a new independent company in June 2002.
 The company's headquarters continued in Marin County, California, with offices in Burbank and plan for international expansion.
 It expanded into gaming and car audio systems.
 On the professional front, THX planned to continue the expansion of its theatrical certification programs as it became more involved in digital theater.

 On September 30, 2003, THX announced its seal of approval for video game audio.
 Electronic Arts became the first company to achieve the game certification.
 This helped improve game sound, measuring the credibility of games at a time when the industry became important to the entertainment market.
 Five games by Electronic Arts, including Need for Speed: Underground, Medal of Honor: Rising Sun and The Lord of the Rings: The Return of the King carried logos on their box and pre-game trailers.
-In 2020, THX Certified Game Mode was introduced, with enhanced contrast and color, and reduced input lag, and greater accuracy to the producers' intentions.
-It has judder and smear reduction, meaning that the picture remained crisp with a quick rise time between dark-to-light transitions.
-On August 3, TCL Technology revealed the first television to include THX Certified Game Mode, a 6-Series TCL Roku TV.

 In 2006, THX began to certify new high definition Blu-ray discs, starting with Terminator 2: Judgment Day.